VictoriaMetrics/VictoriaMetrics/README.md

 * `-retentionPeriod` - retention period in months for the data.
 Older data is automatically deleted.
 * `-httpListenAddr` - TCP address to listen to for http requests.
 By default, it listens port `8428` on all the network interfaces.
 * `-graphiteListenAddr` - TCP and UDP address to listen to for Graphite data.
 By default, it is disabled.
-* `-opentsdbListenAddr` - TCP and UDP address to listen to for OpenTSDB data.
+* `-opentsdbListenAddr` - TCP and UDP address to listen to for OpenTSDB data over telnet protocol.
+By default, it is disabled.
+* `-opentsdbHTTPListenAddr` - TCP address to listen to for HTTP OpenTSDB data over `/api/put`.
 By default, it is disabled.

 Pass `-help` to see all the available flags with description and default values.